kylymaratov/fym/README.md

-# Songfiy API
+# Songfiy

 ![Logo](https://i.ibb.co/h26NdcZ/image.png)

-This API was created for downloading and listening to music.
+This apps was created for downloading and listening to music.

 ### How run this API?